Skip to content

-A County Court Judgment (CCJ) is the court saying you owe money — and it can sit on your credit file for 6 years.
-But if you catch it early you have real choices: respond to a claim before it becomes a CCJ, pay within 30 days to get it removed completely, or set it aside if you never owed the money.
-The one fatal mistake is ignoring it.
+A County Court Judgment (CCJ) can stay on your credit file for six years and make it harder to get credit, a mortgage or some financial products.
+But if you act quickly, you may have options: respond to a court claim before it becomes a CCJ, pay within 30 days to have it removed from the public register, or apply to set aside a CCJ if the debt was incorrect or you never received the claim.
+The biggest mistake is ignoring it.
 Here’s exactly what to do.

 ~14 daysTo respond to a claim (form N9)